Preet-Agrawal/Face-Recognition-Attendance-System/README.md

 A real-time Face Recognition Attendance System built using Python, MTCNN, OpenCV, and face-recognition.
 It detects faces through a webcam, recognizes registered users, and automatically marks attendance with secure SQL storage and Excel export.

-use python app.py to run in terminal
+use python app.py or python3 app.py to run in terminal Features -
-Features -

 Real-time face detection using MTCNN